kshannon/cogs9/content/_index.md

 - Comprehend core data science concepts and examine their applications
 - Discuss data privacy and ethical concerns with real-world examples
 - Identify data science questions and the appropriate analytic approach to answering those questions
-- Effectively communicate data-related topics and projects
+- Communicate data-related topics and projects
 - Demonstrate how to think critically about data, and how to approach problems with a “data-first” mindset
 - Describe potential pitfalls of data analyses, how to identify them, and how to avoid them
 {{< new-line >}}